Contact US +1 (647) 643-5426

 Traditional vs. Remote Closing: What’s the Difference?

-• Buyers or sellers living outside the city (or even abroad)
+• Buyers or sellers living outside the city or abroad

-Important to know: Even if the closing is remote, legal requirements in Ontario still apply, like identity verification, title review, and trust account handling.
-That’s why working with a real estate lawyer in Ontario remains a must for a smooth and valid closing.
+Important: Even if the closing is remote, legal requirements in Ontario still apply—like ID verification, title review, and fund handling.
+That’s why working with a real estate lawyer is essential.

 Is Remote Closing Legal in Ontario?